Cancer Pathology Second Opinions

 Second Opinion Process

-1. Case Initiation: Send the pathology report and slides/blocks.
+Case Initiation: Send your pathology report and slides or tissue blocks for review.

-3. Microscopic Review: Expert evaluation of tissue architecture, markers, and mutational status.
+Microscopic Review: Dr. Rodic evaluates tissue architecture, biomarkers, and mutational status.

-4. Preliminary Report: Delivered in 48 hours with key findings.
+Preliminary Report: Delivered within 48 hours, summarizing key findings.

-5. Final Report & Consult: Comprehensive evaluation in 5–7 days.
+Final Report & Consult: Comprehensive written evaluation and consultation within 5–7 days.

 Ideal Candidates

-• When treatment decisions depend on accurate pathology
+Situations where treatment decisions depend on precise pathology

 Some Commonly Asked Questions